Grandmother’s Potato Soup Recipe

 This easy soup recipe is so easy to make in the Instant Pot.

 1. Rather than cooking in the Dutch oven, add the water, potatoes, butter, salt, and pepper to the Instant Pot.
-Place the lid onto the Instant Pot and turn the vent to seal it.
+Place the lid on the Instant Pot and turn the vent to the sealing position.
 Cook on the manual setting at high pressure for 10 minutes, then use the quick-release feature.

-2. Remove the lid to the Instant Pot and set the cook setting to saute.
+2. Remove the lid from the Instant Pot and set the cook setting to saute.
 Stir in the milk and cook, stirring often, until thickened, about 3 minutes.
 Turn off the Instant Pot and serve.
-If you prefer a smooth and loaded potato soup, use an immersion blender to blend the soup and serve it with your favorite toppings.
+If you prefer a smooth, loaded potato soup, use an immersion blender to blend it and serve it with your favorite toppings.

 Other Favorite Soup Recipes: